micheleangioni/laravel-js-lang-converter/README.md

 Most of the work has been developed in [Mariuzzo's package ](https://github.com/rmariuzzo/laravel-js-localization)

-Laravel 5.1 - 5.4 are supported.
-PHP 5.6+ is required.
+Laravel 5.5 is supported.
+PHP 7.0 is required.
+For Laravel 5.1 - 5-6 versions, use the v2.x branch.

 Installation
 ------------